dermatz/ddev-woodoo-buildtools-magento/README.md

 ---

-This ddev add-on helps you to manage your theme build processes in Magento total easy.
+This ddev add-on helps you to manage your theme build processes in Magento easily.
 You can run a build command to build all your themes or a specific theme.
-Don't matter if the theme is a Magento Standard or Custom Theme, or maybe a Hyva theme.
-It automatically takes care which type of theme you use and will build it for you.
+It doesn't matter if the theme is a Magento Standard Theme, a Custom Theme, or a Hyva theme.
+It automatically takes care of which type of theme you use and builds it for you.
 If a dependency is missing, Woodoo will install it.

 _>> Build all your Magento themes at once, with Magic, build with Woodoo!_